belaymit/Microverse-portfolio-Mobile-first/README.md

 # Mobile-First Portfolio

-> This is the first Mobile-first portfolio using simple HTML and CSS
+> This is the first Mobile-first portfolio and is implemented using HTML and CSS only
 > It contains three section- header section, projects and works section and about section
 > it is only for mobile devices